 - Periodic aggregated action counters (e.g. how many “get_object” operations occurred).

-We support different use-cases.
-Delta Lake, Hudi and Iceberg all define dedicated, structured data formats that allow deletes and upserts. lakeFS is format-agnostic and enables consistent cross-collection versioning of your data using git-like operations.
-Read our blog for a more detailed comparison.
+Delta Lake, Hudi, and Iceberg all define dedicated, structured data formats that allow deletes and upserts. lakeFS is format-agnostic and enables consistent cross-collection versioning of your data using Git-like operations.
+Read our comparison for a more detailed comparison.

 The Axolotl – a species of salamander, also known as the Mexican Lake Monster or the Peter Pan of the animal kingdom.
 It’s a magical creature, living in a lake - just like us! :)